Next CapNext Cap

 When true, departments are returned nested by parent_id (each node has a children[] array).
 When false (default), a flat list is returned and parent_id tells you the relationships.

-Tree response (with intake questions)json
+Tree response (with intake questions + translations)json

 {